Found by AI

 SEO: Be Found

-Optimize your website to rank higher in Google's list of results.
+Optimize your website to improve visibility in Google's list of results.
 The user sees ten options, clicks one.
-Success = appearing on page one.
+Success = earning prominent search placement.

 2